TheNexusAvenger/Monstercat-Audio-Spectrum-Visualizer/README.md

 ## Running It
 To run this, a decent CPU is required (higher core speed is preferred to more cores).
 Running on low end computers and phones/tablets may have stutering.
 Google Chrome and Microsoft Edge are supported, Safari and Firefox may have some compatibility problems, and Internet Explorer isn't supported because the AudioContext object isn't defined.

+## About Data Encoding
+For now, data can be exported as a Roblox Model XML with the positions of the given bars at the given times.
+You will need to enable it in /js/helpers/config.js.